+You must have a business account through Servus and we must be your primary financial institution.
 Through our partner, we’re able to connect you to online CEBA applications.
-Once your application is submitted and approved you can expect funds to be available in your account within five business days.
+Once your application is submitted (and your proof of expenses uploaded, reviewed and approved by the Economic Development Canada (EDC) you can expect funds to be available in your account within 15-20 business days.

-Tip: have your membership number and 2019 T4 Summary on-hand before beginning your application.
+Tip: have your business membership number, 2019 T4 Summary or latest filed tax return (2018 or 2019) on-hand before beginning your application.

 Please access the application using browsers such as Chrome, Firefox or Safari.
 You may have issues trying to access it using Internet Explorer.

 Note: New eligibility requirements for CEBA were announced by the Government of Canada on May 19.
-We'll work to update the online application so businesses can apply under these new criteria once the details are finalized.
-Please check back for updates coming soon.
+Businesses can now apply under these new criteria.

 Canada Emergency Wage Subsidy (CEWS)